 Calibrated to deliver

-Indication that last drop should be blown out of jet
+Indicates that the last drop should be blown out

 Temp °C All volumetric glassware is calibrated at 20°C

 All Class A Works Certified glassware bears a serial number for identification and traceability.

 Glass Technical Information